RisingOS-staging/risingOS_changelogs/README.md

-# 🚀 RisingOS Version 6.1 STABLE (Boundless)
+# 🚀 RisingOS Version 6.2 STABLE (Boundless)

 ## 🌍✨ Introduction
-Go boundless! risingOS v6.1 is here!
+Go boundless! risingOS v6.2 is here!
 This update includes Android 15 QPR1 changes, packed with exciting new features, performance improvements, and bug fixes.

 ---

 ## 🔒 Security Updates
-- **Android Security Patches:** Up-to-date as of **December 2024** with Android 15 QPR1 changes.
+- **Android Security Patches:** Up-to-date as of **January 2025** with Android 15 QPR1 changes.

 ---